 Hand Washing and Facility Cleaning

-Students, faculty, and staff will wash their hands throughout the day, including upon arrival, before and after eating, after using the restroom, after being outdoors, and before leaving school.
+Students, faculty, and staff are encouraged to wash their hands throughout the day, including upon arrival, before and after eating, after being outdoors, and before leaving school.
 The school has also invested in an on-campus full-day cleaning technician to make sure our communal spaces are cleaned and sanitized throughout the day.
 Teachers will follow cleaning protocols in the classroom throughout the day.

 A diamond is forever…and so are your social network postings.
 Once information is posted to a social networking site, it is no longer private.
 The more information you post, the more vulnerable you may become.
 Check out the Settings for your Social Media Apps.

-For additional help, the following organizations and websites details how to protect you from social networking
+For additional help, the following organizations and websites detail how to protect you from social networking